Kieranator5050/info2180-finalproject/README.md

 # INFO2180 Final Project

-This is the final project for :
+This is the final project for Group 5:
 Kieran Jaggernauth
 D'Janae Patterson
 Akiel Walsh